 4. Responsibility for Recruitment and Selection

-4.1 The Division Head, in conjunction with the HR Director, has overall responsibility for Recruitment and Selection.
+4.1 The Division Head, in conjunction with the Director of Human Resources, has overall responsibility for Recruitment and Selection.

 4.3 The accountable officer will be responsible for leading the agreed selection and assessment processes and the decision of appointment, in accordance with Statute 33, section 3(ii).